lorenzodelijser/design-files/README.md

   <img src="_img/thumbnail-pitch-slides-template.jpg" alt="Figma link for Pitch slides template" />
 </a>

-Pitch slides template for your next pitch, portfolio or presentation.
+<a href="https://www.figma.com/community/file/1433476750478104781" role="link" target="_blank" rel="noopener noreferrer">Pitch slides template</a> for your next pitch, portfolio or presentation.
 This file contains 17 layouts made with blocks, so you can smoothly switch between images and text.
 With progress component at the bottom of your presentation.

 Typography used:
 - <a href="https://github.com/rsms/inter" role="link" target="_blank" rel="noopener noreferrer">Inter</a> by Rasmus Andersson